It is recommended that students have already completed the International Law unit prior to commencing this unit.

 Pre-requisites are applicable to non-Law students, as well as to Law students.
 Those wishing to study this unit who do not meet the pre-requisites should contact the Manager Academic Administration - Law about a possible pre-requisite waiver.

-This unit will deal with international trade law developed by the World Trade Organisation (WTO), including case studies involving the trade and environment interface and trade-health issues linkage, and the dispute settlement system.
-Also included will be Australia's bilateral Free-trade Agreements (eg Aus/US FTA).
+This unit will deal with international trade law developed by the World Trade Organisation (WTO), including case studies involving the trade and environment interface and trade-human rights issues as well as the dispute settlement system.

 |Unit name||International Trade Law|

 Units are offered as On-campus where the majority of teaching will occur at the campus identified.
 Units offered Off-campus generally have no requirement for attendance at a physical university campus unless the unit has practical or fieldwork components*: the campus indicated for an Off-Campus unit is the one at which teaching is administered from.

 *Please read the Unit Introduction in the Course and Unit Handbook for attendance requirements for units offered in Off-campus mode.